 If you start to feel pain or discomfort in your mouth during your late teens or early 20s, there’s every possibility your wisdom teeth are either growing through or have grown through.
 Unfortunately, very rarely does this final set of molars make their entrance known quietly.
 While there’s every possibility your wisdom teeth are healthy and properly aligned, there’s an even higher chance of them being misaligned and troublesome for your other teeth.
-As a result, it might be time to call upon the services of a dentist like Candlewood Dental Centre.
+As a result, it might be time to call upon the services of a dentist.

 Knowing you may have to see a dentist about your wisdom teeth can be frightening for some people.
 Friends and family might have shared their horror stories with you, or you might just be afraid of the dentist.
 To alleviate your concerns and to give you as much information as you need, we’ve answered some frequently asked questions.